 With the character you - friend we have a clash with you - have and these two characters have the same tone too so you can only distinguish them by their context.
-These are examples of homophones, all languages have them, in English air and heir are pronounced the same but written differently just like 友 yǒu and 有 yǒu in Chinese.
+These are examples of homophones, all languages have them, in English write, rite, wright and right are pronounced the same but written differently just like 友 yǒu and 有 yǒu in Chinese.

 We have already mentioned use of 什么 shén me; it is almost impossible to converse without using words like this and that and other indefinite relations.

 However zhè can be pronounced as zhèi and nà as nèi just to complicate matters a little.

 The use of 儿 ér is a feature of spoken Chinese.
 On its own it means child usually son but it is also put at the end of a number of words to add an 'r' sound to it.
 In the Beijing area many words have this sound added - it is a feature of the dialect.
 To avoid confusion nar is usually used with another character zai which on its own means located; at and together also means where.